Ethiopia sends army into Tigray region, heavy fighting reported | Law-Order

 Ethiopia sends army into Tigray region, heavy fighting reported

-Heavy fighting broke out in Ethiopia's Tigray region on Wednesday, diplomatic sources said, after the prime minister launched military operations in response to what he said was an attack on federal troops.
-In September, Tigray held regional elections in defiance of the federal government, which called the vote "illegal".
-The row has escalated in recent days with both sides accusing each other of plotting a military conflict.
+Heavy fighting broke out in Ethiopia's northern Tigray region on Wednesday, diplomatic sources said, after the prime minister launched military operations in response to what he said was an attack on federal troops.
+Tensions have been escalating since September, when Tigray held regional elections in defiance of the federal government, which called the vote "illegal".
+In recent days, both sides accused each other of plotting a military conflict.

 Since Abiy came to power in 2018, many senior Tigrayan officials have been detained, fired or sidelined, in what the federal government describes as a clamp-down on corruption but Tigrayans see as a means to quell dissent.
-Tigray's population makes up 5% of Ethiopia's 109 million people, but it is wealthier and more influential than many other, larger regions.
-(Writing by Duncan Miriri; Editing by Philippa Fletcher)
+Tigray's population makes up 5% of Ethiopia's 109 million people, but it is wealthier and more influential than many other, larger regions and has a well-trained army.

+Ethiopia has suffered multiple outbreaks of violence since Abiy took office.
+At the weekend, gunmen killed 32 people and torched more than 20 houses in western Ethiopia.
+(Additional reporting by David Lewis; writing by Duncan Miriri; editing by Philippa Fletcher)

 - READ MORE ON: